banyan/zsh-fzf-git-worktree/README.md

 1. In your Git repository, run `fzf-git-worktree init` to set up the worktree structure
 2. Use `fzf-git-worktree new feature-x` to create a new worktree for your feature
 3. Switch between worktrees with `fzf-git-worktree` (interactive)
-4. Create new branch with worktree using `fzf-git-worktree switch -c feature-y`

 ## Testing